kafai-yip/kafai-yip.github.io/_pages/home.md

 {% capture notice-text %}
-* My paper "[A unified biclausal approach to right dislocation in Chinese](https://lingbuzz.net/lingbuzz/007912)" is accepted by *Journal of East Asian Linguistics*!
-* My paper "[Inner aspect in Cantonese](https://lingbuzz.net/lingbuzz/008705)" is published in [*FLaP FIRST*](https://doi.org/10.5281/zenodo.15461747)!
-Reviews and replies are open access.
-* My WCCFL-41 paper "[Agreeing with 'only'](https://www.lingref.com/cpp/wccfl/41/abstract3797.html)" is published!
-* Our NELS-55 paper "[Facilitator effects in Mandarin topicalization: Evidence for a crossing-based view of anti-locality](https://lingbuzz.net/lingbuzz/009066)" (with [Fulang Chen](https://sites.google.com/view/fulang-chen/)) is on lingbuzz!
+* Our WCCFL-43 paper "[Diagnosing multidominance by focus association of ‘only’](https://lingbuzz.net/lingbuzz/009304)" (with [Squid Tamar-Mattis](https://campuspress.yale.edu/squidtm/)) is on lingbuzz!
+* My GLOW-47 paper "[Right dislocation as multidominance, and beyond](https://lingbuzz.net/lingbuzz/009305)" is on lingbuzz!
 {% endcapture %}

 <div class="notice--info">